Pyzyryab/nvim-config/README.md

-# My personal NVIM configuration and set up
+# My personal `Neovim` configuration and set up

-Hello everyone.
+Hello everyone!

-This repo is made just to track the progress of the **from O IDE** creating and configuring from scratch my own `vim/nvim` set up.
+This repo is made just to track the progress of the **from O to IDE** creating and configuring from scratch my own `neovim` set up.

-This allows me to keep tracked the changes I introduce over the time, see how my personal configuration evolves over the time and share it with anyone instested while I am able to make some sort of tutorial while I am writing it.
+This allows me to keep tracked the changes I introduce over the time, see how my personal configuration evolves over the time and share it with anyone instead while I am able to make some sort of tutorial while I am writing it.

-Also, this allows me to have a reference point whenever I got into a new computer or set up, so I can quickly just `git clone` this repository and start to work inmmediatly.
+Also, this allows me to have a reference point whenever I got into a new computer or set up, so I can quickly just `git clone` this repository and start to work immediately.

-## References (WIP)

-- The primagean videos
-- The guy on medium

 ## Config and Set Up across different OS